openhab/openhab-addons/addons/binding/org.openhab.binding.lgwebos/README.md

 Opens the given URL in the TV's browser app.

-The first parameter is the IP address of your TV.
+The first parameter is the ID of your TV as shown in the discovery results after "lgwebos:WebOSTV:".e.g.: ac285b58-2e32-4063-b14c-ab5f46ca1813.
 The second parameter is the URL you want to open.

 ### Launch an Application